Cheapest Michigan General Liability Insurance Companies

 • Industries covered: 408 industries

-• Policy baseline: standard $1 million per occurrence / $2 million aggregate general liability policy
+• Policy baseline: Standard $1 million per occurrence/$2 million aggregate general liability policy

-• Pricing estimates modeled: just over 20,000 total estimates
+• Pricing estimates modeled: Over 20,000

 We also incorporated modeled average revenues and payrolls across Michigan business profiles to improve pricing accuracy.

-How we determined which provider was "cheapest"
+How we determined which provider was cheapest

-• Factor Combination Recommendations: Provider rankings based on which insurer was most often cheapest within specific business factor combinations.
-For example:
+• Factor combination recommendations: Provider rankings based on which insurer was most often cheapest within specific business factor combinations.
+Industry-by-Michigan pricing used a standardized one-to-four employee profile.
+Employee count affordability was derived from aggregated pricing trends across industries statewide.

 About Angelique Palenzuela-Cruz